 - New deals are added every day, so there are plenty of opportunities for investors.
 Some other real estate platforms have a very small selection of deals to invest in.
 That’s not the case with Groundfloor as there are new deals added constantly.

-- Groundfloor offers a generous signup bonus for new investors.
-Right now, the bonus is $50.
-If you signup and invest at least $10 of your own, Groundfloor will give you another $50 to invest.
+- Groundfloor offers a signup bonus for new investors.
+The bonus is $10.
+If you signup and invest at least $10 of your own, Groundfloor will give you another $10 to invest.

 - There are no investor fees.
 Most real estate platforms will charge a management fee, but that’s not the case with Groundfloor.
 Instead, the borrowers pay the fees.